Feeding Your Premature Baby: Care Instructions

 Your baby has been getting special care in the hospital nursery.
 The hospital will send your baby home on a feeding schedule.
 This tells you how and when to nurse or bottle-feed at home.

 Most premature babies need to be fed slowly until they get strong enough to suck from a breast or bottle.
 Your baby may be fed through a tube that runs down the nose into the belly.
-This is called gavage feeding.
 Babies who are very early or sick may be fed through a tube that passes through the skin into the stomach (gastrostomy).